TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

             self.hello_count += 1
 ```

-Under the new paradigm, this count can be restricted to the scope of a single function, allowing us to avoid cluttering the outer scope:
+Under the TopOTheHourBot paradigm, this count can be restricted to the scope of a single function, allowing us to avoid cluttering the outer scope:

 ```python
 class Listener: